GHARBIyasmine/Projet-PPP/README.md

 ### Docer image Directory
 This directory contains the necessary code that is set to be contained into a docker container and involves the model and the APIs responsible for connecting to the database as well as CRUD functions necessary for our project.

-Database_connection : establishes a connection with the database server Model1 and Model2 are classes that follow the architecture of the databases Predict.py contains the prediction functions.
++ Database_connection : establishes a connection with the database server
++ Model1 and Model2 are classes that follow the architecture of the databases
++ Predict.py contains the prediction functions.
-Ann_model.h5 and lightgbm_model.txt contain the mode configuration Main.py . this is the file that binds everything together and contain the necessary APIs ohe_service .pkl provides the OneHotEncoding service
++ Ann_model.h5 and lightgbm_model.txt contain the mode configuration
++ Main.py . this is the script that binds everything together and contains the necessary APIs
++ ohe_service .pkl provides the OneHotEncoding service

 ### React Web App - NetGuardiaN Directory
 This directory contains the ReactJs website that shows the analytics and findings of the project.
 It was developed using the Horizon UI Chakra template.